haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Where did the rest of the brood fly to?” she asked.

-“There’s no knowin’.
+“There’s no knowing.

-The old ones turn ’em out o’ their nest an’ make ’em fly an’ they’re scattered before you know it.
+The old ones turn ’em out of their nest and make ’em fly and they’re scattered before you know it.

-This one was a knowin’ one an’ he knew he was lonely.”
+This one was a knowing one and he knew he was lonely.”

 Mistress Mary went a step nearer to the robin and looked at him very hard.